-At the end of September 2020, Tokio Marine Group released "Our Climate Strategy," which summarizes its views on climate change.
+Based on scientific knowledge, Tokio Marine Group promotes climate change countermeasures aimed at realizing a net-zero emissions society globally from the dual perspectives of mitigation and adaptation.
+At the end of September 2020, the Group released "Our Climate Strategy," which summarizes its views on climate change, and revised it at the end of September 2021.
 In this statement, Tokio Marine Group declared its commitment to making all-out efforts for supporting the transition toward decarbonization and a low-carbon society throughout the world.
 To the present, Tokio Marine Group has continuously committed to various initiatives.
-These include promoting environmental, social and governance (ESG)

-Eight material issues: Combat climate change Improve disaster resilience; Support people's healthy and enriching lives; Promote and support diversity and inclusion; Facilitate and foster innovation through digitalization; Protect the natural environment; Provide education to children; Disclose highly transparent and timely information initiatives; supporting the use of renewable energy by providing insurance products and services aimed at attaining the Sustainable Development Goals (SDGs) and achieving the 2°C target under the Paris Agreement; and becoming carbon neutral through the Mangrove Planting Project.
-In addition, through participation in international initiatives, we have proactively engaged in discussions on climate change issues as well as deliberations on ways to disclose financial information in accordance with the Task Force on Climate-related Financial Disclosures (TCFD), thereby leading efforts to address these global issues.
+These include promoting environmental, social and governance (ESG) initiatives; supporting the use of renewable energy by providing insurance products and services aimed at attaining the Sustainable Development Goals (SDGs) and achieving the 2°C target under the Paris Agreement; and becoming carbon neutral through the Mangrove Planting Project.
+In addition, through participation in international initiatives, we have proactively engaged in discussions on climate change issues as well as deliberations on ways to disclose financial information in accordance with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), thereby leading efforts to address these global issues.
 Going forward, we will continue to incorporate "Our Climate Strategy" into all of our activities, including the provision of products and services, insurance underwriting as well as investment and financing.